iron-software/IronPdf.Examples/how-to/host-ironpdfengine/README.md

-# How to Install and Operate IronPdfEngine in Cloud Environments
+# Implementing and Operating IronPdfEngine on Cloud Platforms

 ***Based on <https://ironpdf.com/how-to/host-ironpdfengine/>***

-IronPdfEngine's Docker image can be set up and executed within cloud services such as AWS (Amazon Web Services) and Azure.
-This procedure involves uploading the Docker image to a container registry hosted by the cloud service, adjusting the deployment settings, and initiating a process to establish and operate container instances utilizing the IronPdfEngine image within the cloud setup.
+The IronPdfEngine Docker image is adaptable for cloud computing services such as AWS (Amazon Web Services) and Azure, where it can be run within a containerized framework.
+This involves the steps of uploading the Docker image to the respective cloud provider's container registry, adjusting the deployment configurations, and launching the deployment to establish and operate container instances from the IronPdfEngine image in a cloud setting.

-## Configuring IronPdfEngine on AWS ECS
+## Deploying IronPdfEngine on AWS ECS

-### Requirements
+### Prerequisites

-* Download the IronPdfEngine Docker image.
-More details are available in the guide on [how to download and operate IronPdfEngine](https://ironpdf.com/how-to/pull-run-ironpdfengine/).
+* Retrieve the IronPdfEngine Docker image.
+Detailed information can be found in [how to pull and run IronPdfEngine](https://ironpdf.com/how-to/pull-run-ironpdfengine/).
-* An operational AWS account with ECS access.
+* You must have an active AWS account with ECS access.

 ### Configuration Steps

-1. Initiate an ECS Cluster.
-Use this resource for [setting up a cluster for the Fargate and External launch type via the AWS console](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-cluster-console-v2.html).
+1. Generate an ECS Cluster.
+You can use this guide on [creating a cluster for the Fargate and External launch type via the AWS console](https://docs.aws.amazon.com/AmazonECS/latest/userguide/create-cluster-console-v2.html).
-2. Establish a task definition.
-Refer to this resource for [configuring a task definition via the AWS console](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html).
+2. Formulate a task definition.
+Instructions can be found in this guide for [creating a task definition with the console](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html).

-Recommended configurations:
+Recommended settings include:
-- **AWS Fargate** deployment
+- **AWS Fargate**
-- At least 1 vCPU and 2 GB of RAM, with higher configurations needed for large PDFs or high load scenarios
+- A minimum of 1 vCPU and 2 GB of RAM is recommended.
+For demanding scenarios, like processing PDFs with over 10 pages or handling intensive load requests, please opt for a more robust configuration.
 - **Network mode**: awsvpc
 - **Port mappings**:
 ```json